scious/documentation/docs/bask/latest.md

 ### Dynamic Bubble app reloading

 While Bask is a VS Code extension, we provide a companion Bubble plugin with a client side action you can use to automatically reload the page of the Bubble app you're testing a plugin with.
 This way, you can edit your code locally, switch to your plugin test page, and start testing your plugin without having to manually refresh the page.
-See [Auto Reloader](#auto-reloader) for details on how to setup this action.
+See [Auto Refresh](#auto-refresh) for details on how to setup this action.

 ### Your new workflow